Jemikwa/ffxiv-profit-analyzer/token exchange/README.md

 * Item ID
 * Token Type
-* Token Cost (how many tokens buying the item requires)
-* Sell Price (on your home server)
-* Gil Per Token (no values required, will be filled by the script)

-You could even put every item/token in a single spreadsheet.
+* Token Cost (how many tokens buying the item requires) You could even put every item/token in a single spreadsheet.
 The script will handle multiple token types per item and over 100 item queries without any issue.

 All files in project/inputs/ will be read and processed one at a time.
 For each file read, a new file will be created/updated in project/outputs/.